trondweiseth/EventLog-parser/README.md

 # Event Log CLI Parser

-Same as the gui version, but can print out a more detailed message on the cli with option -o.
+Same as the gui version, but can print out a more detailed message on the cli with option -o, and copy the output to the clipboard.
 If no logname is provided, it will fetch all 3 log types.
-Default is set to the last 200 logs.
-To copy logs from Out-Gridview, select log lines and hit ok or enter.
-It will copy the text to clipboard.

 SYNTAX